SillyTavern/SillyTavern-Extras/README.md

 * Start TavernAI with extensions support: set `enableExtensions` to `true` in [config.conf](https://github.com/Cohee1207/SillyTavern/blob/dev/config.conf)
 * Navigate to TavernAI settings and put in an API URL and tap "Connect" to load the extensions

+### What about mobile/Android/Termux? 🤔

+There are some folks in the community having success running Extras on their phones via Ubuntu on Termux.
+This project wasn't made with mobile support in mind, so this guide is provided strictly for your information only: https://rentry.org/STAI-Termux#downloading-and-running-tai-extras

+#### ❗ IMPORTANT!

+I will not provide any support for running this on Android.
+Direct all your questions to the creator of this guide.

 ### 💻 Locally
 #### Option 1 - Conda (recommended) 🐍